DavidDragonsage/FooocusPlus/fooocusplus_log.md

 * restored Save Preset operation and made the Save Preset functions Linux compatible
 * added the female_hair, male_hair and hair (unisex) wildcards
 * updated pytorch-lightning and lightning-fabric from version 2.5.1 to 2.5.2
+* removed a misleading and incorrect error message during first time installation
+* now using a "fooocusplus" temporary folder to avoid possible conflicts with mainline Fooocus
+* removed the Kolors presets because they are not working: Kolors support will return in the future
+* all batch startup files now contain a note about copying them to the FooocusPlus directory
+* removed the HF Mirror argument from the Chinese batch files, it was causing an error
+* fixed a bug with Clip Skip that affected some users
+* xformers installation now uses verify_installed_version() rather than Torchruntime

 # 1.0.4